shonn2nd/starter-academic-mac/content/post/composte scores/index.markdown

 ## 2  2   3   2   3 2.666667 2.666667
 ## 3  3   4   5  NA       NA 4.500000
 ```
 As you can see here, since there is a missing value for person 1 and person 3 in one of the self-efficacy items, `na.rm=F` will discard all the other information from items that do contain information and will not compute the mean for that person.
 On the contrary, `na.rm=T` will still compute the mean based on the information from items that do not have missing values.
-This idea is the same with Tidymodels.
+This idea is the same when using Tidyverse.